claimvantage/sfdx-jenkins-shared-library/README.md

   used to find the
   [Scratch Org Definition File](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_def_file.htm) files.
 Each matched file results in a separate parallel build.
-  The default value is "config/project-scratch-def.*.json"; this assumes that an extra part will be insered into the file names and that part is used as a name for the parallel work.
+  The default value is "config/project-scratch-def.*.json"; this assumes that an extra part will be inserted into the file names and that part is used as a name for the parallel work.

 <a name="multiple"></a>
 ## Multiple Orgs